Chiropractor’s Guide: Top Lumbar Support in 2022

 Why Do I Need a Seat Cushion?

 In addition to your lumbar support pillow, a seat cushion is vital to make you more comfortable and supported.
 It helps by ensuring your weight is distributed evenly, reducing pressure on your back and hips.
-Additionally, it keeps your spine correctly aligned, which can help prevent pain in your back, neck, and shoulders.
+Additionally, it may keep your spine correctly aligned, which can help prevent discomfort while seated.
 If you’re looking for a way to be more comfortable and supported, a seat cushion might be what you need.

 Do I Need a Car Lumbar Support?